-Colored stones come in a wide variety of colors, and even the same gemstone can have different shades.
+Colored gemstones come in a wide variety of colors, and even gemstones of the same type can have different shades.

-Many customers also come to Hojudo looking for colored stones.
+Many customers come to Hojudo looking for colored gemstones.

-Among these, it seems that many customers choose based on the following four criteria, so please use this as a reference.
+Among these, many customers seem to choose based on the following four criteria, so please use this as a reference.

 - greenEmerald / Jade / Green Garnet / Peridot / Alexandrite / Green Tourmaline

-Hojudo's website also introduces products by gemstone color.
-Please refer to it as well.
+Our website also features product listings categorized by gemstone color.
+Please feel free to refer to it as well.

 ▼Search for gemstones by color

-Birthstones are often chosen as gifts for partners and children's birthdays.
-Many people also keep them as talismans.
-It's great that birthstones were added in 2021, broadening the selection of gemstones.The birthstones for Japan are as follows:
+Birthstones are a popular gift choice for partners and children on their birthdays.
+Many people also wear them as amulets.
+It's great that birthstones were added in 2021, expanding the range of gemstone options.The birthstones for Japan are as follows:

 - January: Garnet